TensorFleet/easy-drone-python/README.md

 ## Examples

-See the `examples/` directory for complete examples:
+See the `examples/` directory for complete examples.
+All examples work with the installed `easy-drone` package.

 **ZeroMQ Backend (default):**